-For management purposes, the Group has identified four reportable segments based on the minerals present in the Projects detailed in the Quarterly Activities Report released to the Australian Securities Exchange each quarter.
-Based on the contents of this report, the four reportable segments identified are:
+For management purposes, the Group has identified two (2016: four) reportable segments based on the minerals present in the Projects detailed in the Quarterly Activities Report released to the Australian Securities Exchange each quarter.
+Based on the contents of this report, the reportable segments identified are:

-- 1. Uranium (comprising the Yilgarn Avon Joint Venture (JV) Palaeochannel Project and other non JV projects); - 2.
-Gold (comprising the Meekatharra North Project); - 3.
-Copper and Gold (comprising the Yilgarn Avon Joint venture Mortlock Project); and - 4.
-Iron Ore (comprising the Mt Forrest and Fred's Bore Project).
+- 1. 2016 only Uranium (comprising the Yilgarn Avon Joint Venture (JV) Palaeochannel Project and other non-JV projects); - 2.
+Gold (comprising the Meekatharra Project); - 3.
+2016 only Copper and Gold (comprising the Yilgarn Avon Joint venture Mortlock Project); and - 4.
+Iron Ore (comprising the Mt Forrest Project (2016: included Fred's Bore Project)).